ycarowr/UnityNetworkingAPI/README.md

 1. The [Client Project](/UnityNetworkingAPI/UnityGameClient).
 2. The [Server Project](/UnityNetworkingAPI/UnityGameServer).

-Once both projects are configurated there are base classes for the client and the server, in that way is just to inherit from the respective classes and you are good to go.
+Once both projects are configurated there are base classes of a client or server to inherit from.
+These classes implement all the basics functionalities in the respective projects.

 ### How to use it?

 There are some steps in order to get everything working and configurated.
 They are described below.

 ### Creating the Server Application

 #### Configurating the Server